-NRBCB manages liquidity risk in accordance with its ALM Policy.
+NRBCB manages liquidity risk in accordance with its ALM Policy and ALCO decisions through Treasury activity.
 This policy is framed as per the regulatory guidelines, and is approved by the Board of Directors.
 The ALM Policy is reviewed periodically to incorporate changes as required by regulatory stipulation or to realign with changes in the economic landscape.
 NRBCB's ALCO formulates and reviews strategies, and provides guidance to manage liquidity risk within the framework laid out in the ALM Policy.
 The committee proactively manages liquidity risk as a part of its ALM activities.